TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 ```

 <a id= configureseparate> </a>
-## Configuring SSL Encryption for Different Socket Endpoints in SnappyData Cluster
+## Configuring SSL Encryption for Different Socket Endpoints in TIBCO ComputeDB Cluster

-You can individually configure the SnappyData socket endpoints as per your requirements.
+You can individually configure the TIBCO ComputeDB socket endpoints as per your requirements.
 This section provides the instructions to configure each of the socket endpoints.

 *	[Configuring SSL encryption for client-server](#clientserversetup)
 *	[Configuring SSL encryption for p2p](#p2psetup)